FlukeAndFeather/bedeprog/README.md

 3. Clone your copy of bedeprog and open the project in RStudio.
 4. (Recommended) Create a branch based on the exercise's name e.g., `slwe` for subgoal-labeled worked examples.
 5. Replace your chapter (e.g., ch1.qmd) with a copy of template.qmd.
 See instructions therein.

+Ellen and Max are here to help!
+Please flag us down if/when your group gets stuck.